stakkr-org/stakkr/docs/pages/cli.rst

 Before running any command
 ---------------------------------
 ..
 IMPORTANT::
     You have to be in a virtual environement.
+To verify that, check that your prompt starts with something like ``(xyz_marina)``

 If you have autoenv, and if you kept the name of the virtualenv as described above, just enter the directory, and it’ll be automatically activated.